Masoud-Fatemi/F-k-in-social-networks/ReadMe.md

 This materials are intended for academic research and analysis.
 Users are encouraged to cite our paper in any resulting work.

 ## Cite
 Laitinen, M., Rautionaho, P., Halonen, M., & Fatemi, M. (2024).
 Do we swear more with friends or with acquaintances?
-F##k in social networks. *Special Issue on Bad Language and Vulgarity in Online and Public Discourse.
-Lingua*.
+F##k in social networks. *Lingua Special Issue on Bad Language and Vulgarity in Online and Public Discourse*.

 ## Files Included
 - **f-word list.xlsx:** The final list of f-words (2344 items) utilized in the paper